IOC looking at postponing Tokyo Olympics in 4 weeks of talks

 LAUSANNE, Switzerland (AP) — The IOC will look at postponing the Tokyo Olympics during four weeks of talks announced Sunday amid mounting criticism by athletes and sports officials during the coronavirus pandemic.

-Consultation with Japanese public authorities and global sports officials will deal with “scenario planning” for the July 24-Aug.
+Consultation with Japanese public authorities, global sports officials, broadcasters and sponsors will deal with “scenario planning” for the July 24-Aug.
 9 games, the International Olympic Committee said.

+This includes "the scenario of postponement,” the IOC said in a statement, adding “cancellation is not on the agenda.”

 The change in strategy followed IOC president Thomas Bach leading a conference call with executive board members.